JohnyP36/Personal-List/README.md

 ---

 ### Those list were in the list
-Because I want other people also use this list, they are no longer included:
+Because I want other people also use this list, they are **no longer included**:
 #### *[My filters](https://github.com/JohnyP36/Personal-List/blob/main/other%20lists/My%20filters.txt)*
 Different kind of rules
  - Rules copied from Adguard Spyware and Adguard Spyware (Dutch)